Five Rivers Environmental Education Center

-- Excellent chance for deer, squirrels and bluebirds, even in winter!
+- Excellent chance for watching deer and squirrels, even in winter!

 - Spring and fall migrations are definitely worth a gander!

-- In summer, expect to also encounter turtles, geese, frogs and grassland bird specialties
+- In summer, expect to encounter turtles, geese, frogs and grassland bird species

 Come, leave the parking lot behind and enter a different world.
 Listen for the plaintive notes of the eastern bluebird, sneak a glimpse of deer browsing in the fields and let the gentle rustle of the wind inform you.
-Share in the spirit of that "long green line" of conservationists at Five Rivers who still today carefully study the natural world and devote their lives to its stewardship.
+Share in the spirit of the "long green line" of conservationists at Five Rivers who still carefully study the natural world and devote their lives to its stewardship to this day.